krube37/CRD-operations-of-a-file-based-key-value-data-store/README.md

 #### It mainly has 3 functions
-1. insert data
+1. insert data - syntax "insertData(key_name,value,timeout_value)" timeout is optional you can continue by passing two arguments without timeout
-2. read data
+2. read data - for read operation use of syntax "readData(key_name)"
-3. delete data
+3. delete data - for delete operation use syntax "delete(key_name)"